panda-re/panda_studio/docs/USER_GUIDE.md

     Note: A user can also click the delete icon displayed on the right of any recording from the dashboard page to delete it.

 ## Download Recording
-1\.Navigate to the  Recording Dashboard by clicking the Recordings tab on the left
+1\.
+Navigate to the  Recording Dashboard by clicking the Recordings tab on the left

 ![alt_text](user_images/image10.png "image_tooltip")

-2\.Click on an existing recording
+2\.
+Click on an existing recording

 ![alt_text](user_images/image27.png "image_tooltip")

-3\.Click the download icons for each recording file
+3\.
+Click the download icons for each recording file

 ![alt_text](user_images/image28.png "image_tooltip")